-Members of the Trail to Every Classroom Advisory Council (organized South to North):
+Members of the ATEACH (organized South to North):

-As a Carolina Mountain Club member and hike leader, I had the privilege to experienced TTEC in 2008 with 2 elementary teachers from Hendersonville, NC.
+As a Carolina Mountain Club (CMC) member and hike leader, I had the privilege to experienced TTEC in 2008 with 2 elementary teachers from Hendersonville, NC.
 Since developing and implementation of our curriculum, I continue to look for ways to encourage CMC members to connect with youth to get them on the trail.
 TTEC has expanded my view of the A.T. from just a "through hiker's path" to something much more compelling.
-Currently, I am working with another CMC member in developing a Youth Partner Challenge.
+I lead the CMC's education committee and a Youth Partner Challenge in North Carolina.